Blue-Caribbean/Planit/README.md

 ## Introduction

-This was a brief sprint where we created an MVP for an external user.
+This was a brief project to create an MVP for an external user.

 ## The App

-The external user was looking for an easy to use event planning app.
-Something that would allow them to invite their friends to the platform, let them briefly input their standard availability, and then see other group members availability.
-Group members would be able to create events, and invite other friends to events.
+The external user was looking for an easy to use event planning app: a tool to allow them to invite their friends to the platform where each user could briefly input their standard availability, and then see other group members' availability.
+Users could create, browse, and join groups as well as invite people to groups.
+Group members would be able to create new events during time blocks with group availability, and invite friends to events.

 ## Tech Stack